 Remember that big hormone plummet from the delivery of the placenta?
 Well, it can come with another less-than-pleasant side effect too: night sweats.
 It’s a process that, while uncomfortable, does serve the purpose of helping your body rid itself of excess fluid from pregnancy.

 The good news is that night sweats generally begin to fade around six weeks postpartum—but while they happen, they can make sleep difficult.
-Moisture-wicking sheets can help you feel more comfortable.

 6. Support around sleep can help